-Order Management System (OMS) is an essential to fulfill orders in an efficient and cost-effective manner.
-As business grows it becomes imperative to fulfill, track and manage the orders in simplest way so that business does not get lost in the entire routine.
-Entire order fulfillment process can orchestrate to improve customer experiences and deliver omnichannel order
+Order Management System (OMS) is an essential tool to fulfill orders in an efficient and cost-effective manner.
+As business grows it becomes imperative to fulfill, track and manage the orders in the simplest way so that business does not get lost in the entire process.
+Entire order fulfillment process can orchestrate to improve customer experiences and deliver omnichannel order fulfillment.

 Common Challenges with the traditional OMS:

 - Order sourcing, allocation and fulfillment: It is not easy to decide on the smartest fulfillment location based on your inventory and business rules.
 Hence many OMS available in the market fail to entertain the real life fulfillment problems.
 Retailers need to balance costs against delivery speed, decide when to start shipping the orders and notify each fulfillment location of which orders to fulfill.

 - Exceptions: An exception refers to any delay in delivery.
 Maybe the item is in high demand and went out of stock, or the order was lost.
 It’s important that the customer is kept informed and that item is either reshipped promptly or the order is canceled.

 - Delivery: Customers may want to buy online and pick up in store, or the company may even be using its stores as warehouses to meet demand, increase inventory turns and reduce markdowns.
 That complicates logistics.

 With technology, customers have become accustomed to the seamless management of orders.
 An order management system is a critical factor in managing all orders and facilitating them for a better customer experience.
 If you’re using an outdated OMS or need to reduce manual intervention for orders and inventory to scale commerce, Better OMS can help.

 Benefits of Better OMS: